prajapati-parth/blog/src/pages/articles/2015-05-28-hi-folks/index.md

 }
 ```

 Phew!
 Enough of configuration.
-Now let’s get into some actual code for project `hello-world`.
+Now let’s get into some actual code for our application.

 # Create index.html and React components

-Create an `index.html` file in the root of your project directory, where we’ll dump our React component code.
+Create an `index.html` file in the root of your project directory having a div with id `root` where our React code would be rendered.
+Notice how we added a script tag before closing body.
+This script tag references to the bundle that will be created by webpack.

 ```html
 <!doctype html>